Accounts, cards, and transactions

 - Type: expense or income

-- Frequency: daily, weekly, biweekly, monthly, quarterly, or annual
+- Frequency: daily, weekly, biweekly, monthly, quarterly, or yearly

 - Payment day: when the charge or deposit is expected